 As a sports official assignor, your responsibilities extend beyond coordinating schedules and ensuring games run smoothly.
-One crucial aspect is understanding the 1099 tax reporting requirements and recent changes that could affect how payments to officials are managed.
+One crucial aspect is understanding the 1099 tax reporting requirements for referee taxes and changes that could affect how payments to officials are managed.
 Whether payments are handled directly by you, the leagues, or through software platforms, staying informed is key to maintaining compliance and avoiding potential penalties.

 Form 1099 is an information return used by the Internal Revenue Service(IRS) to track income paid to individuals who are not employees.
 Most youth sports officials fall into this category, but many fall under the current reporting threshold (usually $600/yr), or the entity making the payment simply doesn’t issue 1099’s.
 The latter case is becoming more and more risky since the federal government is increasing audits... more on that later.